 As an alternative to steps 1-3, you can download the VDA directly from the Citrix download page.

 Step 2.
 Specify how the VDA will be used

 On the Environment page, specify how you plan to use the VDA, indicating whether you’ll use this machine as a master image to provision machines.
 The option you choose affects which Citrix provisioning tools are installed automatically (if any), and the default values on the Additional Components page of the VDA installer.

 Several MSIs (provisioning and other) are installed automatically when you install a VDA.
 The only way to prevent their installation is with the

 Choose one of the following:

-- (Appears only on server OS machines) Enable brokered connections to a server: Select this option to install a VDA on a physical or virtual machine that will not be used as a master image.
-Command-line option:
+(Appears only on multi-session OS machines) Enable brokered connections to a server: Select this option to install a VDA on a physical or virtual machine that will not be used as a master image.

-- (Appears only on desktop OS machines) Enable Remote PC Access: Select this option to install a VDA on a physical machine for use with Remote PC Access.
-Command-line option:
+(Appears only on multi-session OS machines) Enable Remote PC Access: Select this option to install a VDA on a physical machine for use with Remote PC Access.